4d/4d-for-ios/docs/Listform-ManifestCustomTemplate.md

 For example, the manifest file for the list form template below includes the following information:
-1. listform template
+1. List form template
-2.  **Custom list form**
+2.  **List form**
-3. three fields in each cell (a profile image, a title, and subtitle)
+3. Three fields in each cell (profile image, title, and subtitle)